 Like the dimples of Venus, however, the sacral dimple is usually present at birth, and there are no known causes for it.
 It should also be noted that sometimes, but quite rarely, the sacral dimple can be associated with serious underlying abnormalities of the spine such as spina bifida and tethered cord syndrome (7).

 The origins of dimples on buttocks and other body parts in women are relatively unknown.
 For the known causes, they are things that we cannot control.
 You can workout and try some cosmetic procedures to try getting rid of dimples on buttocks, but these are not guaranteed fixes.

 Instead of concentrating on cellulite and letting it slowly chip on your self-esteem, try learning how to love yourself.
-Cellulite is not a flaw but a normal thing in many women.
+Cellulite is not a flaw but a normal thing in most women.
 If you are overweight, talk to your doctor and nutritionist to change your lifestyle, and this may help.
 If you already live a healthy lifestyle and still have dimples on buttocks, then please learn that they are quite common and normal.